akinomyoga/ble.sh/README.md

 **Input Encoding**

 The option `input_encoding` controls the encoding scheme used in the decode of input.
 Currently `UTF-8` and `C` are available.
-With the value `C`, byte values are directly interpreted as the character code.
+With the value `C`, byte values are directly interpreted as character codes.
 The default value is `UTF-8`.
 For example, the value can be changed to `C` as:

 ```
 bleopt input_encoding='C'